-- 1. The Finance Commission was established by the President of India in 1951 under Article 280 of the Indian Constitution. - 2.
-It was formed to define the financial relations between the central government of India and the individual state governments. - 3.
-It is constituted by the president of India every fifth year or at such earlier time as he considers necessary. - 4.
-The Finance Commission consists of a Chairman and four other members to be appointed by the president.
+- 1. Article 280 of the Constitution of India provides for a Finance Commission.
+It is constituted by the president of India every fifth year or at such earlier time as he considers necessary. - 2.
+The Finance Commission consists of a chairman and four other members to be appointed by the president.
 They hold office for such period as specified by the president in his order.
-They are eligible for reappointment. - 5.
-It is majorly an advisory body though and it advises on the distribution of net proceeds of taxes to be shared between the centre and the states and the allocation between the states the respective shares of such proceeds. - 6.
-The Chairman of the First Finance commission was K.C Neogi. - 7.
-Presently it is the 15th Finance commission which was constituted in 2017. - 8.
-Chairman of 15th Finance commission is N.K Singh.
+They are eligible for reappointment.

+- 3. It is majorly an advisory body though and it advises on the distribution of net proceeds of taxes to be shared between the centre and the states and the allocation between the states the respective shares of such proceeds. - 4.
+The Chairman of the first finance commission was K.C Neogi and presently it is the 15th F.C whose chairman is N.K Singh.